 - Conditionally ready for Azure: The server might start in Azure but might not have full Azure support.
 For example, Azure doesn't support a server that's running an old version of Windows Server.
 You must be careful before you migrate these servers to Azure.
 To fix any readiness problems, follow the remediation guidance the assessment suggests.

 - Not ready for Azure: The server won't start in Azure.
 For example, if an on-premises server's disk stores more than 64 TB, Azure can't host the server.
 Follow the remediation guidance to fix the problem before migration.

 - Readiness unknown: Azure Migrate can't determine the readiness of the server because of insufficient metadata.

 To calculate readiness, the assessment reviews the server properties and operating system settings summarized in the following tables.

 For an Azure VM Assessment, the assessment reviews the following properties of an on-premises VM to determine whether it can run on Azure VMs.

 |Boot type||Azure supports VMs with a boot type of BIOS, not UEFI.||Conditionally ready if the boot type is UEFI|

 |Cores||Each server must have no more than 128 cores, which is the maximum number an Azure VM supports.

 If performance history is available, Azure Migrate considers the utilized cores for comparison.
 If the assessment settings specify a comfort factor, the number of utilized cores is multiplied by the comfort factor.

-If there's no performance history, Azure Migrate uses the allocated cores without applying the comfort factor.
+If there's no performance history, Azure Migrate uses the allocated cores to apply the comfort factor.